jsmrtn/craftagram/README.md

 Go to the settings page for `craftagram` and enter your `App ID` and `App Secret` from the step above into the required boxes, and hit 'Save'.
 When the page refreshes, you'll see there's a new button `Authorise Craft`.
 Click that button to go to instagram to complete the authorisation procedure.

+> Tip: The App ID and App Secret settings can be set to environment variables.
+See Environmental Configuration in the Craft docs to learn more about that.

 Instagram may challenge you with a login screen, so handle that, then click 'Authorize'.
-It'll do some work, and then redirect you back to Craft with the Long Access Token field populated.
+You will be redirected back to Craft with the Long Access Token field populated.

 ### Keeping your token active